Klipper3d/klipper/docs/Features.md

   and thermistor algorithms, etc. are all written in Python.
 This makes it easier to develop new functionality.

+* Advanced features:
-* Advanced features.
-Klipper implements the "pressure advance" algorithm for extruders.
+  * Klipper implements the "pressure advance" algorithm for extruders.
 When properly tuned, pressure advance reduces extruder ooze.
-Klipper also implements a novel "stepper phase endstop" algorithm that can dramatically improve the accuracy of typical endstop switches.
+  * Klipper also implements a novel "stepper phase endstop" algorithm that can dramatically improve the accuracy of typical endstop switches.
 When properly tuned it can improve a print's first layer bed adhesion.
+  * Support for limiting the top speed of short "zig-zag" moves to reduce printer vibration and noise.
+See the [kinematics](Kinematics.md) document for more information.

 To get started with Klipper, read the [installation](Installation.md) guide.